 (ix) Income recognition Interest income

-Interest income from financial assets at amortised cost is recognised in the consolidated statement of profit and loss as part of other income.
+Interest income from financial assets at amortised cost is recognized in the standalone statement of profit and loss as part of other income.

 Dividends are recognised in profit or loss only when the right to receive payment is established, it is probable that the economic benefits associated with the dividend will flow to the Company, and the amount of the dividend can be measured reliably.